MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-analysis-services.md

 ### EffectiveUserName

 Use when an end user identity must be impersonated on the server.
 For SSAS, specify in a domain\user format.
 For Azure AS, specify in UPN format.
 To use this property, the caller must have administrative permissions in Analysis Services.
+This property is currently not supported in Power BI Premium.

 ::: moniker-end